The 2025 Scholarship Application

 • Participate in foundation activities and requests as outlined below:

 • Minimum of 10 hours of volunteer service with the foundation throughout the year.
+Scholarship recipients can volunteer on CTSF committees(Fundraising & Communication, Award & Scholarship, or Finance &Governance Committees)

 • Submit updates on your school progress every six months from receiving the scholarship award.